James Young Simpson: Obstetric anaesthesia

 It was much by chance that Simpson survived the chloroform dosage he administered to himself.
 If he had inhaled too much and died, chloroform would have been seen as a dangerous substance, which in fact it is.
 Conversely, if Simpson had inhaled slightly less it would not have put him to sleep.
 It was his willingness to explore the possibilities of the substance that set him on the road to a career as a pioneer in the field of medicine.
 Subsequently, organising supplies to Florence Nightingale and Queen Victoria, led to its use in obstetrics and for the military, and according to the British Medical Journal changed the face of medicine for a century.

 Signage posted inside St. Gile’s Cathedral in Edinburgh, Scotland, honoring the groundbreaking work of James Young Simpson.

 An account of some of Simpson's early uses of ether in childbirth are related by Manchester-based doctor Edmund Lund who visited him in 1847 and can be found in a manuscript held by special collections at the University of Manchester with the reference MMM/12/2.

+Other medical contributions

+Simpson improved the design of obstetric forceps, and to this day they are known in obstetric circles as "Simpson's Forceps", as well as designing the Air Tractor in 1838.
+The Air Tractor was the earliest known vacuum extractor to assist childbirth; however, the method did not become popular until the invention of the ventouse over a century later.

+In 1859 Simpson described coccydynia (coccyx pain) and its treatment by coccygotomy (severing the tendons and ligaments attached to the coccyx) or coccygectomy (surgical removal of the coccyx).
+Coccydynia was described in The American Journal of the Medical Sciences as "…the disease made celebrated by the recent admirable researches of Dr Simpson of Edinburgh".